JustArtiom/wrapdactyl/README.md

 # ⚠️ Project in progress... ⚠️

 `ptero.client` - its half completed. not all functionsavailable
+`ptero.servers` - in development...
+`ptero.users` - in development...

 # 🐦 Wrapdactyl
 Do you know that moment when your scripts are very messy and full of api calls to your pterodactyl panel?
 Well this is not a problem anymore because wrapdactyl is here.
 Wrapdactyl is a pterodactyl wrapper which allows you to make api calls by running simple functions.
 [More info about options here](https://github.com/JustArtiom/wrapdactyl#%EF%B8%8F-options)